brynjarorng/Pythonic_Group_Project/readme.md

 * Brynjar Örn Grétarsson - *brynjarog17* - [github](https://github.com/brynjarorng)
 * Daði Steinn Brynjarsson - *dadib17* - [github](https://github.com/dadisteinn)

+## prerequisites
+To be able to successfully launch this project you need to have installed **python 3.7.1**, link below.
+It is also very handy to have [git](https://git-scm.com/) installed to be able to follow the instructions below exactly.

 ## Built with
 * [VS Code](https://code.visualstudio.com/Download) - Code editor